Post-compulsory education in Switzerland

 Permeability—Perhaps the main strength of the Swiss educational system

-Students are well prepared for post-compulsory education in Switzerland 498_img1_Post-compulsory-education-in-switzerland Post-compulsory education in Switzerland
+Students are well prepared for post-compulsory education in Switzerland

-Students are well prepared for post compulsory education in Switzerland
+Students are well prepared for post-compulsory education in Switzerland

 Whoever completes compulsory education in Switzerland has the choice of an upper secondary school or an apprenticeship.
 Years 10 to 12 or 13 are called “Sekundarstufe II” (upper secondary school level), during which students attend an academic elite school (“Kurzgymnasium”, “lycée”, “collège”, “école de maturité”, “liceo”) of three to five years and take the Swiss university entrance examination (“gymnasiale Matura”, “maturité gymnasiale”, “maturità liceale”) in order to gain access to traditional universities.